taneltorn/CoverHunterFolkERA/README.md

 `python -m tools.train egs/covers80/`

-This fork also added an optional --runid parameter so you can distinguish your training runs in Tensorboard in case you are experimenting:
+This fork also added an optional --runid parameter so you can distinguish your training runs in TensorBoard in case you are experimenting:

 `python -m tools.train egs/covers80/ --runid 'first try'`